 - Spices: Cinnamon, raw garlic and raw ginger will help in keeping cholesterol levels under check.
 Being anti-inflammatory in nature, they help you fight against high BP, cancer and diabetes.
 Pepper goes awesome with salad curbing acidity!

-- Healthy fatty acids and proteins from nuts like almonds (vitamin E and fiber), walnuts and flaxseeds for omega boost.
+- Healthy Fatty Acids & Proteins: Nuts like almonds (vitamin E and fiber), walnuts and flaxseeds provide that much needed omega 3 fatty acid boost.
 You may also add peanuts, cashews, pistachios and seeds like sesame, sunflower, chia(topmost hydrator) for variations.

-- Olive oil rich in MUFA (Mono Unsaturated Fatty Acids.) can be added to salad (the best form is the cold pressed virgin oil good for thyroid which also has phytonutrients).
+- Olive Oil: It is rich in MUFA (Mono Unsaturated Fatty Acids) and can be added to the salad (the best form is the cold pressed virgin oil good for thyroid which also has phytonutrients).
 Canola, walnuts, avocado and walnut oil are wise picks for salad dressing too.

 - Do not forget to sprinkle lime to keep it alkaline!